-Stakeholders were asked to provide further input on each aspect of that proposal, and the GRC is pleased to have received a large number of written comments from a broad cross-section of stakeholders throughout California and the West.
-These comments include thoughtful input on every aspect of the Straw Proposal.
-As discussed below, there are some areas that show broad consensus among stakeholders, as well as others where stakeholders' viewpoints and recommendations are more varied.
-In all cases the comments are substantive and robust, thus helping crystallize the GRC's collective thinking about how best to improve and refine the proposal.
+Stakeholders were asked to provide further input on each aspect of the GRC's Revised Proposal, with a focus on new input beyond what has been previously presented.
+The GRC is pleased to have received written comments from a broad cross-section of stakeholders throughout California and the West.
+These comments address several key aspects of the Revised Proposal and have helped to crystallize the GRC's collective thinking about how best to improve and refine the proposal.

-In this paper, the GRC discusses the comments on the Straw Proposal, explains how these comments have influenced our collective thinking, and offers a set of refinements to the proposal.
-This Revised Proposal - which comes after three rounds of written stakeholder comments, four general session stakeholder meetings, and nearly a year of informal stakeholder outreach and discussion - covers all of the issues we have been asked to address and is near ready for submission to the Board and WIEM Governing Body for their consideration.
-The GRC will provide one additional opportunity for stakeholder comment on whether and, if so, how this proposal may be further refined, which will inform our final proposal that we intend to publish in early December.
+In this paper, the GRC addresses the issues raised in the comments on the Revised Proposal and further refines the proposal.
+This Draft Final Proposal - which comes after four rounds of written stakeholder comments, five general session stakeholder meetings, and nearly a year of informal stakeholder outreach and discussion - covers all of the issues we have been asked to address.

-For ease of reference, this paper follows the same organizational structure, with the same grouping of topics, as was used for the Straw Proposal.
+For ease of reference, this paper follows the same organizational structure, with the same grouping of topics, as was used for the Revised Proposal.
 The next section of this paper (Section II) describes the process the GRC has followed to develop its proposed recommendations, certain principles we developed to guide our work, and factors we are using to evaluate the various alternatives.
 Sections III through VII set forth our proposals in each of the major topic areas we have identified and discuss the basis for each proposal.
-For ease of reference, we have also provided, in Section VIII, a chart summarizing those proposals, followed by an overview of next steps and a procedural schedule in Section IX.
+To ensure readers have the full context for our proposals, we have retained the full discussion from our Revised Proposal in each of these sections and have added a subsection at the end of each topic that sets forth both the stakeholder comments on the Revised Proposal and any refinements we are proposing in response to those comments.
+We have also provided, in Section VIII, a chart summarizing our proposal on each topic, followed by an overview of the next steps in our process in Section IX.